 Prepare the mail you are going to send:

 You need to set the expectations right.
-You should always treat your client as top-most priority and frame your mail based on what you can offer to them in exchange and what you expect from them.
-It could be anything but this mail sets the precedent for the entire contract.
-Also the mail should be catchy enough and it should contain the dates for when you are looking for.
+You should always treat your client as the top-most priority and frame your mail based on what you can offer to them in exchange and what you expect from them.
+It could be anything but this email sets the precedent for the entire contract.
+Also, the email should be catchy enough and it should contain the dates for when you are looking for.
 Highlight points like who is your target audience and how engaged they are.
 I preferred to write a half-page mail describing all the above things.

 |Our Own Spa, Freycinet, Coles Bay, Tasmania|